Ways Women Can Increase Their Chances Of Getting Into True Platonic Friendships With Guys

 Have realistic expectations

 Friendships with guys can be great, but they just have a built-in risk of him falling for you.
-That's especially true if you're attractive, whether it's because you're good-looking, have an awesome personality, or are into in-demand hobbies or interests.
+That's especially true if you're attractive, whether it's because you're good looking, have an awesome personality, or have "in demand" hobbies or interests.
 Even if you follow every precaution there's no way to guarantee some of your guy friends won't want to date you sooner or later.
 Why are these guys impossible to completely screen out?
 For one, some men may genuinely think of you as a friend for a long while, before their feelings suddenly change.
 Others are just really good at pretending to be a true friend when they want to date you the whole time.

-Similarly, there's no way to pick any particular guy, go "I want to be friends with him", then get him to feel the same way.
-And if a friend reveals he's attracted to you, there isn't a sure-fire set of tactics that will keep his feelings platonic.
-If you want to have opposite-sex friends you've got to be at peace with the risks.
+Similarly, there's no way to pick any particular guy, decide, "I want to be friends with him", then get him to feel the same way.
+And if a friend reveals he's becoming attracted to you, there isn't a sure fire set of tactics that will keep his feelings platonic.
+If you want to have opposite sex friends you've got to be at peace with the risks.
 The thing is every type of relationship has potential downsides.
 Like, no one swears off same-sex friendships because there's a chance you might have a falling out over someone you both want to date.